fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 ## Installing apps on macOS using self-service

-1. **Open Fleet from the host**: On the host that will be installing an application through self-service, click on the Fleet Desktop tray icon, then click "My Device".
+1. **Open Fleet from the host**: On the host that will be installing an application through self-service, click on the Fleet Desktop tray icon, then click **My Device**.
 This will open the browser to the device's page on Fleet.

-2. **Navigate to the self-service tab**: Click on the "Self-Service" tab under the device's details.
+2. **Navigate to the self-service tab**: Click on the **Self-Service** tab under the device's details.

-3. **Locate the app and click install**: Scroll through the list of software to find the app you would like to install, then click the "Install" button underneath it.
+3. **Locate the app and click install**: Scroll through the list of software to find the app you would like to install, then click the **Install** button underneath it.

 ## Renewing an expired or expiring VPP token